 When a hospital is negligent, it is important to hold it responsible.
 When we sue hospitals in Philadelphia, it is to:

 - Hold negligent workers responsible for their actions

 - Send a message that poorly run hospitals will face serious consequences

 - Alleviate the financial stress victims are in due to expensive medical bills, loss of income and other expenses.

-Our medical malpractice lawyers in Philadelphia, Pennsylvania as well as New Jersey and New York, are experienced in holding medical facilities responsible when they are negligent in managing their employees and space.
+Our medical malpractice attorney are experienced in holding medical facilities responsible when they are negligent in managing their employees and space.
 When you ask us to review your claim, we identify all responsible parties and work with you to make sure they are held responsible for the harm they caused you and your loved ones.
 Contact the attorneys at Lowenthal & Abrams, Injury Attorneys today.
-We are not afraid to hold hospitals responsible for the harm they caused you and your family.
+We are not afraid of suing medical facilities in Philadelphia that harm you and your family.